k88hudson/git-flight-rules/README.md

 ### I want to add changes in one file to two different commits

 `git add` will add the entire file to a commit. `git add -p` will allow to interactively select which changes you want to add.

+<a href="selective-unstage-edits"></a>
+### I staged too many edits, and I want to break them out into a separate commit

+`git reset -p` will open a patch mode reset dialog.
+Much like `git add -p` but yes will reset the change, unstaging it.

 <a href="unstaging-edits-and-staging-the-unstaged"></a>
 ### I want to stage my unstaged edits, and unstage my staged edits